Eikansh/eikansh.github.io/_posts/2020-08-13-how-i-created-my-first-blog-using-jekyll.md

 imgpath: "/assets/img/"
 ---

 Jekyll is a static site generator and github pages are used to host the site build using jekyll.
 If you are comfortable with reading and understanding code, you can easily built a site using these tools.
-I customized the `minima` theme to suite my needs and for this I had to read about jekyll, liquid template, html, css and markdown.
+I customized the `minima` theme to suit my needs and for this I had to read about jekyll, liquid template, html, css and markdown.
 But I am amazed that with some efforts we can easily have a professional looking website.
 After looking at the result, I think it is well worth the efforts.

 In this blog, I outline the installation steps and how you can customize your blog.